rysharprules/kotlin/01_basics.md

 - Kotlin does not have `static` types.
 Top-level functions (outside of any class) are global and can be accessed in a static-like way
 - [Unit](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-unit/) is synonymous with `void` in Java
 - Kotlin's standard library has a `TODO()` function that will always throw a `NotImplementedError`
+- Functions can return `Nothing`.
+It has no value.
+It is used to indicate that the function never returns normally.

 **Examples**
 - [hello world](src/01/helloworld.kt) :)